MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 ### Start a one-to-one call with a Teams contact outside your organization

 You can search for and call a Teams contact in another organization if your organization is federated with that organization.
 To call a federated contact, open Dynamics 365 Guides, select **Search**, and then use the holographic keyboard to enter their **full email address** (or use the **Microphone** button if you prefer to use your voice).
-You won't see any search results if you enter just a name or a partial email address.
+You don't see any search results if you enter just a name or a partial email address.

 After you call a federated contact, they appear in your recent contacts list, so you don't have to search for that contact again.